 It starts with understanding your audience, thinking like them and delivering the value and information they require.

 Do you have clear goals on how you use Instagram for business?
 Do you have a defined brand identity helps you paint a cohesive picture of your product or services.

-Even if you the above, the content vortex is deep and relentless, with no easy workarounds.
+Even if you nod to the above, the content vortex is deep and relentless, with no easy workarounds.
 Sharing content true to your aesthetics and voice is a great way to cut through the noise.

 First things first.
 Start with evaluating your Instagram business account along some key metrics.